Lack of Snowfall This Year Affects Nonnewaug Students in More Ways Than One

 “I’ve also been called off completely from work because there wasn’t any snow, so no one booked lessons,” said Wells.
 “I’ve only worked one day at Mohawk where I’ve been completely booked for lessons so the rest of the day, when I don’t teach, I’m just getting paid to ski.”

-Many would view this as a good gig, but Wells also makes his money off of tips.
+Many would view this as a good gig, but Wells also makes his money from tips.
 With no lessons booked, tips are hard to come by.

 “The lack of snow is why I haven’t skied in Connecticut this season,” said D’Alexander.
 “The upkeep of snow in Vermont has been consistent whether it’s snowing or the production of making snow.
 Multiple trails are open in Vermont compared to other local Connecticut mountains.”

-More northern states are offering the snow that Connecticut can’t offer this season.
-The warm weather has made it increasingly difficult to produce artificial snow and that has been forcing skiers and snowboarders to go elsewhere.
+More northern states are offering the snow that Connecticut couldn’t offer this season.
+The warm weather made it increasingly difficult to produce artificial snow, and that forced skiers and snowboarders to go elsewhere.

 Plowing services, skiers, snowboarders, and other winter sports instructors have found themselves lacking this winter.
 Who knew snowfall could have such a great impact on many Connecticut residents.

 Not all residents have been affected negatively.
-Many have been enjoying the warm weather and not having to shovel their driveways.
+Many enjoyed the warm weather and not having to shovel their driveways.